 Predefined data structure

-The synchronisation mechanism ensures that your data always arrives an d is exchanged between the device and the server. rapidM2M provides a pre-defined data structure that gives you the freedom you need to adapt the transmitted data to your individual application.
+The synchronisation mechanism ensures that your data always arrives and is exchanged between the device and the server. rapidM2M provides a pre-defined data structure that gives you the freedom you need to adapt the transmitted data to your individual application.
+This concept ensures a certain application-independent basic functionality.

 In addition to the current status of the device, information about the last transmission as well as the hardware and firmware version is stored in the device status container.

 Another container takes care of the time management.
 This container synchronises the time on the device and the server.
 To be able to synchronise devices and their digital twin, a functioning time management is indispensable.
-However, a current time stamp is also relevant I order to bring the measured values into the correct sequencechronical order.
+However, a current time stamp is also relevant to bring the measured values into the correct chronological order.

 Position determination is required in many IoT projects.
 Therefore, the last GSM cell information is transmitted by default.
 The position is then calculated on the server.
 Alternatively, the position (longitude and latitude) of an existing GPS receiver can be transmitted via this container.
 The device is displayed on a map on the server using this position.